Skip to content

 The WorkoutData Class

 At the core of chironpy is the WorkoutData class.
-It provides a standardized structure for representing workouts and includes built-in methods for computing metrics, smoothing data, and extracting performance intervals.
+It provides a standardised structure for representing workouts and includes built-in methods for computing metrics, smoothing data, and extracting performance intervals.

 Key Features

-• Standardized data structure from multiple supported file formats (e.g. .fit, .gpx) and the Strava API.
+• Standardised data structure from multiple supported file formats (.fit, .gpx, .tcx) and the Strava API

-• Standardized columns for speed, power, heartrate, cadence, etc. See supported columns in nomenclature
+• Standardised columns: speed, power, heartrate, cadence, elevation, distance, latitude, longitude.
+See nomenclature

-• Built-in metric computations like best time or distance based intervals, elevation gain.
+• Built-in metric computations: best time and distance intervals, elevation gain, grade

 Example